DerrickLamers/cncjswiki/Installation.md

 ### Node.js Installation

-Node.js 6 or higher and 10 or lower is recommended.
-However You can install [Node Version Manager](https://github.com/creationix/nvm) to manage multiple Node.js versions.
+Node.js 10 or higher is recommended.
+You can install [Node Version Manager](https://github.com/creationix/nvm) to manage multiple Node.js versions.
 If you have `git` installed, just clone the `nvm` repo, and check out the latest version:
 ```
 git clone https://github.com/creationix/nvm.git ~/.nvm
 cd ~/.nvm